NinaM31/Tutorial-TextRecognitionDataGenerator/README.md

 ## Introduction

-This repo will be a simple tutorial on how to use [trdg](https://github.com/Belval/TextRecognitionDataGenerator) which then was used for training EasyOCR recognition model 👍 (Future tutorial).
+This repo will be a simple tutorial on how to use [trdg](https://github.com/Belval/TextRecognitionDataGenerator) which can be used for training EasyOCR recognition model 👍 (Future tutorial).
 One issue I was facing is that the generated Arabic text was reversed 🙃.
 So In this tutorial I'll show you how to avoid this when using `GeneratorFromStrings` without changing anything within the original repo.

 ## Getting started